washingtonstateuniversity/WSU-spine/README.md

 A typical implementation of the WSU Spine would start with markup from spine.html.

 1. Customize #spine by replacing default data with the appropriate contact details.
 2. Customize the markup in spine.html by adding any out-of-the-box modifications, such as changing the color of the spine.
-Customization options can be found in the comments of spine.html and, for some lesser used options, at brand.wsu.edu.
+Customization options can be found in the comments of spine.html and, for some lesser used options, at [brand.wsu.edu](http://brand.wsu.edu).
 3. Rebuild the markup in your CMS of choice while taking care to preserve its elements and structure.

-### Details
+## Details

-More information is available in this repo's <a href="https://github.com/washingtonstateuniversity/WSU-spine/wiki">Wiki</a>.
+More information is available in this repository's <a href="https://github.com/washingtonstateuniversity/WSU-spine/wiki">Wiki</a>.

 # WSU Spine Repository